Swimming Holes in Montana

 Frequently Asked Questions

-How many swimming holes are in MT?
+How many swimming holes are in Montana?

-Our directory lists 5 natural swimming destinations in MT, spanning 4 water types: Family owned, huge warm spring swimming area.s (1), Lake/Creeks (1), Varies - see belows (1), Creek/Falls (1).
+Our directory lists 5 natural swimming destinations in Montana, spanning 4 water types: Family owned, huge warm spring swimming area.s (1), Lake/Creeks (1), Varies - see belows (1), Creek/Falls (1).
 Of these, 2 (40%) are free to access and 3 require an entry fee or parking pass.

-MT's 5 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+Montana's 5 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Warm Springs, Lake McDonald, McDonald Creek, Varies - see below, Mill Creek, Yaak River.

-Which swimming holes in MT are free?
+Which swimming holes in Montana are free?

-2 of the 5 swimming holes in MT (40%) are listed as free to access.
+2 of the 5 swimming holes in Montana (40%) are listed as free to access.
 The remaining 3 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across MT's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Montana's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-5 officially managed sites in MT typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+5 officially managed sites in Montana typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in MT do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Montana do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 3 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.